Considerations for Spring Hiking and Backpacking at Lake Tahoe

 For many outdoor recreation retailers, spring is the most difficult season for which to plan.

-By April and May, most retailers have pulled their cold weather gear and replaced it with summer stuff.
+By April and May, if not earlier, most retailers have pulled their cold weather gear and replaced it with summer stuff.
 So it’s challenging to find winter-related technical clothing in the spring.

 No matter the season, I always recommend packing base layers, beanies, and gloves.
 These are all relatively affordable items that you should own even if you didn’t absolutely need it today.